spryker-community/fcecom-bridge-api-spryker/README.md

 In order to enable the Connect for Commerce FirstSpirit Module to communicate with the bridge, you have to configure it.
 Please refer to [the documentation](https://docs.e-spirit.com/ecom/fsconnect-com/FirstSpirit_Connect_for_Commerce_Documentation_EN.html#install_pcomp) to learn how to achive this.

 ## Legal Notices
-The FirstSpirit Connect for Commerce Spryker Commerce OS bridge is a product of [e-Spirit GmbH](http://www.e-spirit.com/), Dortmund, Germany.
-The The FirstSpirit Connect for Commerce Spryker Commerce OS bridge is subject to the Apache-2.0 license.
+The FirstSpirit Connect for Commerce Spryker Commerce OS bridge is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
+The FirstSpirit Connect for Commerce Spryker Commerce OS bridge is subject to the Apache-2.0 license.

 ## Disclaimer
-This document is provided for information purposes only. e-Spirit may change the contents hereof without notice.
-This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose. e-Spirit specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+This document is provided for information purposes only.
+Crownpeak may change the contents hereof without notice.
+This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
+Crownpeak specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
 The technologies, functionality, services, and processes described herein are subject to change without notice.